Before You Trust AI With a Threat Assessment: Seven Questions to Ask Any Vendor

 If a tool produces a risk category, ask the only question that matters in a courtroom, a board meeting, or an IEP dispute: show me how it got there.

-Transparent, rule-based scoring can be walked backward item by item — this answer, this weight, this norm table, this result.
+Transparent, rule-based scoring can be walked backward item by item: this answer, this weight, this norm table, this result.
 A black-box model cannot.
-When a family, a lawyer, or a journalist asks why your team acted (or didn't), "the algorithm decided" is not a defensible sentence.
+When a lawyer or a journalist asks why your team acted (or didn't), "the algorithm decided" is not a defensible sentence.
 Choose a tool whose every result can be explained by a human, to a human.

-An assessment that only tallies warning signs is a machine for overreacting.
-Real structured assessment weighs what pushes risk down — connection, support, engagement, stability — alongside what pushes it up.
-That's the difference between screening a person and profiling one.
+An assessment that only tallies warning signs tends toward overreaction.
+Real structured assessment weighs what pushes risk down (connection, support, engagement, stability) alongside what pushes it up.

 If a vendor's demo never mentions protective factors, you've learned what their instrument thinks a person is.